Hendrix-CS/csci322/projects/08-program-control.md

       before adding the bootstrap code, then afterwards focus on getting the final three tests to work.

+      `NestedCall.tst` will work with or without bootstrap code.
+The last two (`FibonacciElement.tst` and `StaticsTest.tst`) will
+      only work with bootstrap code.

 * **Due**: {{page.due}} @5pm.